On the functoriality of the space of equivariant smooth $h$-cobordisms: Stabilization of -cobordisms

-By \autoref{equivalent_to_vector_bundle}, the given system of round tubular neighborhoods refines to a system of vector tubular neighborhoods.
-By \autoref{tubular_nbhd_thm}, the system of vector tubular neighborhoods can be extended over the interior.
-But that extension is, by neglect of structure, an extension as a system of round tubular neighborhoods. \end{proof}
+\begin{proof} By \autoref{equivalent_to_vector_bundle}, we can refine the given family of round tubular neighborhoods on $\partial \Delta^k$ to a family of vector tubular neighborhoods on each face of $\Delta^k$ separately.
+Working one face at a time, we can choose these refinements to agree with the refinement on the previous faces, since their intersection with the new face $\Delta^{k-1}$ is a closed partial boundary of $\Delta^{k-1}$.
+Then, by \autoref{tubular_nbhd_thm}, this family of vector tubular neighborhoods on $\partial \Delta^k$ can be extended over the interior.
+But that extension is, by neglect of structure, an extension as a family of round tubular neighborhoods. \end{proof}